-If you enter the Error Class menu number, you see the following:
+If you enter the error class menu number, you see the following:

-BITFILE IDS THAT HAVE CHANGED SINCE THE SNAPSHOT WAS TAKEN There are 1 bitfile IDs in this error class.
+BITFILE IDS THAT HAVE CHANGED SINCE THE SNAPSHOT WAS TAKEN

-01. There are 1 migrated user files for which no good data copies can be found.

-02. There are 1 user files in an unexpected DMF state.
+- 01. There are 1 migrated user files for which no good data copies can be found - 02.
+There are 1 user files in an unexpected DMF state.